 Provision of independent counselling services for children and young people aged between 11 and 18 and pupils in Year 6 of primary school for September 2016 to August 2017.

 - 11,558 children or young people received counselling services in 2016/17.

-- School-based and other education staff was the most common form of referral, accounting for around half of all referrals (51 per cent).
+- School-based and other education staff was the most common form of referral, accounting for around half of all referrals (51%).

 - Nearly three quarters of all children and young people who received counselling were between the Year 8 and Year 11 age groups in 2016/17.